67 Autogiros & Gyroplanes

 (5)

-Measurements documenting the performance of autogiros are scarce, as previously mentioned, and date back to the 1930s.
+As previously mentioned, measurements documenting the performance of autogiros are scarce and date back to the 1930s.
 Some of the most detailed in-flight measurements were conducted by the Royal Aircraft Establishment (RAE) using a Cierva C.30 and by the NACA using a Pitcairn PCA-2.
-A combined set of measurements for two autogiros derived from flight test data[22] are shown in the figure below.
+A combined set of measurements for two autogiros derived from flight test data[22] are shown in Figure 13.
 Notably, at high angles of attack (above ), the values of

 firmly plateau at approximately 1.3, nearly matching the drag coefficient